ankitects/addon-docs/hooks-and-filters.md

 ## New Style Hooks

-This section covers things that are in Anki 2.1.20.
-If you are using an earlier Anki version, please skip this section.
+A new style of hook was added in Anki 2.1.20.

 Imagine you wish to show a message each time the front side of a card is shown in the review screen.
 You’ve looked at the source code in